adrianlarion/wizardly-tips-vim/main.md

 * You have 2 scripts and a config file open in separate windows.
 It's all good.
 But you need to run some quick commands in the terminal.
 Oh no. You don't want to leave the warm bossom of Vim.
 What to do?
 * You could press `<C-z>` and put Vim in background (which will open a terminal).
 Then you could type `fg` in terminal to get back to vim.
 * Or you could type `:sh` to open a shell temporarily and hide vim.
 When you're done you could press `exit` and get back to vim.
 * But all these options aren't exactly what you want.
-You want the terminal, true, but you also need to view and edit your files **at teh same time**.
+You want the terminal, true, but you also need to view and edit your files **at the same time**.
 * You type `:ter` and a terminal opens alongside your open windows.
 Yay!
 When you're done just type `exit` in the terminal.